A Mom’s Guide to Raising Thriving Kids with ADHD

 Medication can help—but it doesn’t build skills.

-And clinical care is only one piece of building a life that actually feels good.
+And clinical care is only one piece of building the kind of well-being that lasts.

 That’s the work I’m here to do.